echeran/smile-of-murugan/webbook/chapter10.md

 six parts.
 It seems, though, that the poet himself was responsible for the basic structure of the book and for the sequence of individual couplets; the content seems to be organized dichotomously.
-Also,

-there do not seem to be any later additions to the text.[^kokilam] The *Tirukkuṟaḷ* is certainly not an anthology.
-It is the work of one poet, revealing a single structural plan. [^one-author] The structure of the content is given schematically on the pertinent Chart.
+Also, there do not seem to be any later additions to the text.[^kokilam] The *Tirukkuṟaḷ* is certainly not an anthology.
+It is the work of one poet, revealing a single structural plan. [^one-author] The structure of the content is given schematically on the pertinent Chart (@fig-thirukkural-structure).
 The contents of the work in detail is as follows:

 [^kokilam]: Mrs. S. Kokilam makes me aware of the interesting fact that the number